dvdmtw98/blog/Post Vault/articles/2021-03-04-overthewire-bandit-level-6-level-7.md

 find: '/sys/fs/pstore': Permission denied
 ```

-These errors can be filtered out by sending the error stream denoted by number 2 to `/dev/null` .
-NULL is a special device on Linux which destroys all that data that is send to it.
+These errors can be filtered out by sending the error stream denoted by number 2 to `/dev/null`.
+NULL is a special device on Linux that destroys all the data that is sent to it.

 ```
 bandit6@bandit:~$ find / -type f -user bandit7 -group bandit6 -size 33c 2> /dev/null
 /var/lib/dpkg/info/bandit7.password
 ```

-(For additional information on these concepts refer the attached resources)
+(For additional information on these concepts refer to the attached resources)

-Not that we have found the file lets view its contents
+Not that we have found the file let's view its contents

 ```
 bandit6@bandit:~$ cat /var/lib/dpkg/info/bandit7.password